kebaldwi/ansible_lab_v1/LabGuide.md

 Wait a minute or so and if you are successful, you'll see a cool message from a mysterious guy!
 Let your proctor know who you saw!

+NOTE:  If you get stuck, the completed playbook is in the Final_Playbooks folder in your working directory.

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#